Published on August 21, 2023

 Has your role here evolved over the years?

-So much has changed, and we’ve grown so much in size and maturity.
-In many ways, my job has gotten easier over time (if this doesn’t happen, something is wrong) as I initially set out to improve the culture and get the best people into the right roles.
-Once that’s in motion, it’s a matter of helping them grow, aligning our efforts and getting out of their way.
-Although I’m very proud of the team and what we’ve achieved so far, there are always new challenges and still so much to fix and do.
+So much has changed, and we’ve grown in size and maturity.
+I initially set out to improve the culture and get the best people into the right roles.
+Once that’s in motion, it’s a matter of collectively setting a course and aligning our efforts, helping people progress and achieve, and getting out of their way as we work to stay ahead of the visual effects technology curve, run the business more effectively and meet production demand.
+Although I’m very proud of the team and what we’ve achieved so far, there are always new frontiers and challenges to address.

 What are your thoughts on women in technology over the last decade?
 Do you think there’s a lot more interest now?
 If so, why do you think that is?

-If I hadn’t been lucky enough to fall into my career, I wouldn’t be here.
-When I was at school, it didn’t occur to me that a technology/science engineering career was even an option, no one encouraged me in these areas.
-In fact, quite the opposite, girls were made to feel that these were masculine talents and we were insidiously steered in more traditionally feminine directions (despite the ‘women can do anything’ mantra that was drummed into us).
-There were few role models or mentors around, and it takes a lot of courage to be an anomaly—to prove that you can do things that are inherently assumed to be ‘beyond you’ just because of your gender, in a male-dominated arena.
-This is where it starts.
-It’s a huge subject, and covers a number of issues—banishing gender stereotypes, recognising unconscious biases, promoting gender equality and gender diversity, addressing workplace culture-issues, providing family-friendly workplaces and supportive societies, etc.
+When I was at school, it didn’t occur to me that a technology, science or engineering career was even an option, no one was encouraging young women into these fields; in fact, quite the opposite, girls were made to feel that these were masculine talents and we were insidiously steered in more traditionally feminine directions (despite the ‘women can do anything’ mantra that was drummed into us).
+There were few role models or mentors around, and it takes courage and resilience to be an anomaly—to prove that you can do things that are inherently assumed to be ‘beyond you’ just because of your gender, in a male-dominated arena.
+There is still much work to be done - banishing gender stereotypes, recognising unconscious biases, promoting gender equity and diversity, addressing workplace culture-issues, providing family-friendly workplaces and supportive societies, etc.

 Do you have any personal projects/hobbies?